Updated: August 2024, (Originally published: August 2021)

 The personal statement is not your typical high school essay where you’re only concerned with impressing your teacher with the knowledge and pertinent facts you’ve memorized.
 College admissions essays are read by overworked and tired admissions officers in an incredibly short time span, and probably at a late hour.

 If you can’t catch their attention and impress them after they’ve read hundreds of others, then you’ve lost the admissions game.
-Keep reading for ways to win your one opportunity for a second look and longer read.
+Keep reading for ways to win your one opportunity for a second look and a longer read.

 The Hook